REVIEW: KYMCO AK550 MAXI SCOOTER

 The Kymco AK550 is the most powerful Maxi scooter on the market and the most feature packed.

-You can read the Tech Talk breakout below for the detailed information on this flagship Kymco, but in short, the $12,990 Ride Away AK550 is packed with features.
+You can read the Tech Talk breakout below for the detailed information on this flagship Kymco, but in short, the AK550 is packed with features and priced well too.
 First of all is that powerplant, which is a DOHC eight-valve parallel-twin.
-It’s a long stroke motor and produces 39.3kW and 55.64Nm, more than the new $16,599 Ride Away 560cc TMAX, with at 35kW and an equal 55Nm with its 10cc advantage.
+It’s a long stroke motor and produces 39.3kW and 55.64Nm, more than the more expensive 560cc TMAX, with at 35kW and an equal 55Nm with its 10cc advantage.
 The value for money is up there, and it comes with a three year warranty.

 The frame is a lightweight aluminium perimeter frame and the engine is isolated from the horizontal trailing arm rear suspension.
 Add in the beefy 41mm inverted forks, 15in wheels with wide rubber and whopping Brembo brake package and the AK550 is packing some serious kit for a scooter.